dguo/dannyguo.com/src/pages/blog/the-joy-of-hackathons.md

 to start from an overwhelmingly infinite set of possibilities.

-Combining freedom with constraints in this way means that you have agency but are also forced by circumstance to actually create something.
+Combining freedom with constraints in this way means that you have agency but are also forced by circumstance to actually create something instead of choosing the default path of not doing anything because the challenge seems too big.

 ## Benefits